CCI - Activating Artists: Know Your Rights (Lancaster)

 As we have seen through the multitude of protests in the nation, more and more artists are driven to use their artworks, actions and voices to defend their beliefs and lifestyles.
 Whether protesting with a group, performing acts of civil disobedience, or using the arts to communicate, it is critical that artists understand their rights.

-In this free workshop, representatives from the National Lawyers Guild will help participants understand their rights when performing acts of civil disobedience and protest.
+In this free workshop, representatives from Justice Warriors 4 Black Lives and the National Lawyers Guild will help participants understand their rights when performing acts of civil disobedience and protest.
 The presenters will guide participants in understanding best practices when confronted by police, protest actions and police responses, potential consequences of civil disobedience actions, and other legal issues surrounding acts of creative public activism.
 This workshop will provide a safe space for participants to discuss their experiences and ask questions to experts in the field.

-Presenters include Civil Rights Attorney and NLG Board Member Colleen Flynn and Civil Rights and Criminal Attorney John Raphling.
+Presenters include Civil Rights Attorney and NLG Board Member Colleen Flynn and Nana Gyamfi, attorney and co-founder, Justice Warriors 4 Black Lives.

 About the National Lawyers Guild: